mf-dlcz/AI/week_1/ml_pipelines.md

 - It also determines the evaluation criteria, establishes data requirements, and identifies constraints and assumptions.

+- It provides a clear direction for data collection, preprocessing, model selection and evaluation.

 - A well-formulated problem ensures that the machine learning solution aligns with business goals.
+    - It also ensures that appropriate techniques and resources are used effectively.

 <br>